1. Introduction and Objectives

 -

-Web browsers serve as the platform for accessing the game, allowing users to interact with it across a variety of devices.
+Web browsers serve as the platform for accessing the game, allowing users to interact with it from a variety of devices.

 -